Pythium ultimum: Pathology and disease management

-Infections of seeds and roots are initiated by both the mycelia and spores of P. ultimum.
-Two spore types are made, depending on the strain.
-P. ultimum is a species complex that includes P. u. var. ultimum and P. u. var. sporangiiferum.
-The major distinguishing feature is that sporangia and zoospores (swimming spores) are produced only rarely by P. u. var. ultimum.
-Both species make oospores, which are thick-walled structures produced by sexual recombination.
-Both varieties are self-fertile (homothallic), which means that a single strain can mate with itself.
-In addition to oospores, P. u. var. ultimum also makes hyphal swellings which germinate in a manner resembling sporangia to form plant-infecting hyphae.
-One important ecological difference between the different types of spores is that sporangia and zoospores are short-lived, while the thick-walled oospores can persist for years within soil, surviving even winter freezes.
-Mycelia and oospores in soil can infect seeds or roots.
-This leads to wilting, reduced yield, and ultimately plant death.
+One important ecological difference between the different types of spores produced by these organisms, is that sporangia and zoospores are short-lived, while the thick-walled oospores can persist for years within soil, surviving even winter freezes.
 Common signs of a Pythium infection include stunting of the plants, brown coloration of root-tips, and wilting of the plant during the warm part of the day.
 Management of disease is challenging but focuses on sanitation, fungicides, and biological control.
 Fungicides include mefenoxam, thiadiazole, etridiazole, propamocarb, dimethomorph, and phosphonates.
-Biological control agents include the bacteria Bacillus subtilis, Streptomyces griseoviridis, and the fungi Candida oleophila, Gliocladium catenulatum, Trichoderma harzianum, and Trichoderma virens.
+Biological control agents include the bacteria Bacillus subtilis, Enterobacter cloacae, Streptomyces griseoviridis, and the fungi Candida oleophila, Gliocladium catenulatum, Trichoderma harzianum, and T. virens.

 Effective resistance in the plant host is generally not available.
 Sanitation is very important since the pathogen can be easily introduced into pasteurized soil or even soil-free potting mixes on dirty tools or pots.
 Especially in greenhouses, fungus gnats may also help move the pathogen from place to place.
 A recent study of greenhouses in Michigan revealed that the same pathogen populations were responsible for the root rot of all greenhouse ornamental plants over a two-year period.
 These results stress the importance of sanitation and encourage greenhouse growers to improve their scouting of all incoming plant material to prevent additional root rot.

 Genetics

-The genomes of both P. u. var. ultimum and P. u. var. sporangiiferum have been sequenced.
+Pythium ultimum is divided into varieties ultimum and sporangiiferum, the genomes of both of which have been sequenced.
 Analysis of the genomes suggest that the two species encode 15,290 and 14,086 proteins, respectively.

-Samples of Pythium sp isolates from soils in Japan were analyzed phylogenetically; the phylogenetic trees were divided into five monophyletic clades, proposed as new genera (Pythium, Elongisporangium, Ovatisporangium, Globisporangium, and Pilasporangium).
-Under this new phylogeny, Pythium ultimum would be renamed to Globisporangium ultimum.
+Samples of Pythium sp. isolates from soils in Japan were analyzed phylogenetically; the phylogenetic trees were divided into five monophyletic clades, proposed as new genera (Pythium, Elongisporangium, Ovatisporangium, Globisporangium, and Pilasporangium).
+Under this new phylogeny, P. ultimum would be renamed to Globisporangium ultimum.

+Liang et al., 2020 finds GH55 – common in some other Pythium spp. – is absent from this species.

+Microbiome impacts on P. ultimum disease incidence and severity

+While fungicides and proper sanitation measures remain important means of Pythium control and management, natural means of suppression via the formation of disease suppressive environments, is becoming better understood, and could pave the way for more sustainable practices in commercial production of crops susceptible to P. ultimum.